 From dive boats and fishing charters to historic schooners and mega yachts, the Key West Bight is a hub of maritime activity and many of Fury’s trips depart from here.
 The seaport is surrounded by an abundance of waterfront restaurants, bars, hotels and shops.

-Home to the world famous sunset celebration, Mallory Square is a must see.
+Home to the world famous Key West sunset celebration, Mallory Square is a must see.
 Depending on the time of day, you may have the entire plaza to yourself or share it with hundreds of revelers holding their breath for a green flash at sunset.
 Just steps from the square are other attractions including the Custom House, Key West Aquarium, Key West Shipwreck Treasure Museum and Mel Fisher Maritime Museum.

 Fort Zachary Taylor State Park

 If you’re craving some sand between your tire treads, then head to Fort Zachary Taylor State Park.
 The oceanfront park includes a concession stand, restrooms, bike parking, a great beach, picnic areas and a Civil War fort.
 Located near the park entrance are the Florida Keys Eco-Discovery Center and the U.S. Coast Guard Cutter Ingham Museum.

 Key West’s most famous resident, Ernest Hemingway called our island home from 1931-1939, and he wrote such classics as “The Snows of Kilimanjaro” and “To Have and Have Not” during his stay.
-Across the street from his house and towering above the trees is the 73-foot tall Key West Lighthouse, just begging to have its picture taken.
+Across the street from his house and towering above the trees is the 73-foot tall Key West Lighthouse, a picturesque Key West place to see.